OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 More accurately assign itself is not consuming memory, but [it implicitly creates a constant node with an assigning value](https://github.com/tensorflow/tensorflow/issues/2311).

 By the way, there is a nice way to validate if you program is free of such kind of bugs, by adding `tf.get_default_graph().finalize()` immediately before the training loop.
-It is not done automatically just because [it would break huge amount of existing code](https://github.com/tensorflow/tensorflow/issues/2311#issuecomment-219524374).
+It is not done automatically just because [it would break a huge amount of existing code](https://github.com/tensorflow/tensorflow/issues/2311#issuecomment-219524374).
 But maybe it would be a good thing...

 So, instead of: